Rules of Entry/Terms & Conditions

 Getting your entry ready

 The Judges want to see how organisations delivered excellence to the client, meeting and possibly exceeding their requirements and expectations.
 That Products meet and exceed user requirements and expectations and move the industry forward.
-Courses meet and exceed requirements and expectations and introduce novel ways of educating.
 The Judges are interested in the cost and value engineering aspects of projects, innovative procurement routes and project delivery, and meeting the client’s requirements, the programme, budget, quality and safety standards.
 The demonstration of good planning and innovative approaches to projects, along with the use of emerging digital tools to deliver safely constructed projects will be of great interest.
 The positive effects on the end-user, the environment, economy and society will also be factors of influence.

 Judging Process